PrefectHQ/prefect/docs/tutorials/storage.md

 # Storage and Infrastructure

-In previous tutorials, we've run flow and tasks entirely in a local execution environment using the local file system to store flow scripts.
+In previous sections, we've run flow and tasks entirely in a local execution environment using the local file system to store flow scripts.

 For production workflows, you'll most likely want to configure deployments that create flow runs in remote execution environments &mdash; a VM, a Docker container, or a Kubernetes cluster, for example.
 These deployments require _remote storage_ and _infrastructure_ blocks that specify where your flow code is stored and how the flow run execution environment should be configured.